Some technical jargon explained

 Browser – Computer program that allows users to view the World Wide Web and displays the content of the webpages.
-Examples are Firefox, Netscape, and Internet Explorer.
+Some examples include Google Chrome, Firefox and Safari.

 Burstable RAM – Burstable RAM is RAM provided to sites hosted on a VPS during times of high usage or traffic.
 Burstable RAM is never guaranteed to be available and should not be constantly depended upon.

 CSS (Cascading Style Sheets) – A CSS file contains a set of design styles to be used on multiple website pages.
 Using an external CSS file allows for easy formatting changes without the need to make changes on every page.

 CGI (Common Gateway Interface) – CGI is a standard for interfacing web servers with an executable application.
 A CGI program can be written in Perl or C/C++ and it is often stored in a special directory like /cgi-bin.
 CGI is often used to process data from HTML forms.

 CNAME (Canonical Name) – CNAME is a record in a DNS database that indicates the true host name of any computer that its aliases are associated with.
 A computer hosting a Web site must have an IP address in order to be connected to the World Wide Web.
 The DNS resolves the computer’s domain name to its IP address, but sometimes more than one domain name resolves to the same IP address.
 This is where the CNAME is useful.
 A machine can have an unlimited number of CNAME aliases, but a separate CNAME record must be in the database for each alias.

 Control Panel – The control panel is part of a graphical user interface which allows users to view and manipulate basic system settings and controls.
 For example, Microsoft Windows control panel, the 123 Reg control panel and the WebFusion Control Panel.